 Here’s a great example of how this works:

-- Like most searchers, I don’t even bother looking beyond the first page.
+• Like most searchers, I don’t even bother looking beyond the first page.

-- The buying commences.
+• The fun commences.

 Change can be tough.
 You can’t go 2 months without your latest and greatest smartphone becoming outdated.
 But, isn’t the relevancy of your business worth changing for?
 For more information on this and the Inbound Marketing strategy, feel free to give us a call!
 We’ll answer any questions you may have.